sarahq76/cd1756-Azure-Applications-project-1/WRITEUP.md

 ### Analyze, choose, and justify the appropriate resource option for deploying the app.

-I selected Azure App Service for deploying the CMS application because it simplifies the deployment process and removes the need for manual infrastructure management.
-It’s especially suitable for lightweight Flask applications like this one.
+Because Azure App Service streamlines the deployment process and eliminates the need for manual infrastructure management, I decided to use it to deploy the CMS application.
+For lightweight Flask applications like this one, it works particularly well.

-The integration with GitHub Actions made continuous deployment fast and straightforward, without the need to manually configure the server.
-App Service also provides native support for Python, environment variables, and built-in monitoring, which helped me stay focused on development instead of dealing with operational overhead.
+Continuous deployment was made quick and simple by the integration with GitHub Actions, which eliminated the need for manual server configuration.
+Additionally, App Service has built-in monitoring, environment variables, and native support for Python, all of which allowed me to concentrate on development rather than operational overhead.

-Additionally, App Service is a cost-effective solution for projects that don’t require deep customization of the underlying operating system.
+Furthermore, App Service is an affordable option for projects that don't call for extensive operating system customization.

 ---

 ### When I Might Switch to a VM

-There are certain scenarios where I would consider using a *Virtual Machine (VM)* instead:
+There are certain scenarios where I would consider using a VM instead:

 If the app needed *custom libraries or services* at the OS level that App Service doesn’t support.
 If I was working on a project with resource-heavy tasks, like real-time video processing or machine learning jobs.